jetbrains-academy/kotlin-onboarding-introduction/Introduction/TheFirstDateWithProgramming/Introduction/task.md

 which you can read later.

-Note, this course **does not provide the detailed explanation** of the basic concepts like variables, if just offers to introduce you how to use it in Kotlin and can just remind the definitions.
+Note, this course **does not provide the detailed explanation** of the basic concepts like variables, it only shows how to use the concepts in Kotlin and may remind you of their definitions.

 Let's go!